 The Partners Form is intended to be binding.
-When appropriate, DCHS encourages MCPs to add partners.
+When appropriate, DHCS encourages MCPs to add partners.
 MCPs are not required to submit an amended Partners Form when adding LEA partners.
-MCPs must notify DHCS of the partner change and provide DHCS with confirmation that the County Office of Education was notified of this change.
+MCPs must notify DHCS of the partner change and provide DHCS with confirmation that the COE was notified of this change.
 Alternatively, if a situation arises in which LEAs or other partner stakeholders can no longer participate, DHCS and Guidehouse will offer technical assistance as needed.
 All partner change notifications need to be sent to the SBHIP mailbox (SBHIP@dhcs.ca.gov).